donskifarrell/donskifarrell.github.io/_posts/2015-08-11-Docker-Nginx-Multi-Wordpress.md

 root: ../../../
 ---

+**Note: There is an more recent post that uses an updated method with Docker Compose.
+[Read it here](/2016/09/18/DigitalOcean-Docker-Multi-Wordpress.html)**

 I've just moved back to London and have a bit of spare time to work on a few of my side projects so I decided to have a bash at re-working my websites, notably [CapsLock Notification app](https://capslocknotificationapp.com/).

 I use [DigitalOcean](https://www.digitalocean.com/?refcode=aa14dbdbf224) (Note: Referral link!) to host my sites and I didn't really want to spin up new instances for each of my sites as for a lot of the time they would be sitting idle, wasting resources and adding unecessary cost.